 Oom for Brayton International - 2005

-Early in my industrial design career, I was fortunate to receive a pivotal opportunity when I shared my work with Cia Mooney, the Design Director at Brayton International, a Steelcase subsidiary based in North Carolina.
-At the time, Brayton was distributing a selection of Hans J. Wegner designs from PP Møbler, and I was thrilled to be even tangentially connected to such an iconic legacy.
+Early in my industrial design career, I was fortunate to receive a pivotal opportunity after sharing my work with Cia Mooney, Design Director at Brayton International, a Steelcase subsidiary based in North Carolina.
+At the time, Brayton was distributing a curated selection of Hans J. Wegner designs from PP Møbler, and I was genuinely thrilled to be even tangentially connected to such an iconic design legacy.

-The best part of this story is that, despite investing over a year into the project, its production run was short-lived.
-Still, I’m genuinely grateful for the experience.
-I took a creative risk, brought something original into the market, and gained firsthand insight into the unpredictable nature of the commercial furniture industry.
+The more sobering part of the story is that, despite investing over a year in its development, the product’s production run was short-lived.
+Still, I remain genuinely grateful for the experience.
+I took a creative risk, introduced something unapologetically original to the market, and gained firsthand insight into the unpredictable realities of the commercial furniture industry.